webarch-coop/ansible-role-mariadb/README.md

 ## Role versions

-Version 3.0.0 and greater of this role provide the option to edit or template MariaDB configuration files and use YAML dictionaries for the specification, existing files are read using [the JC ini parser](https://kellyjonbrazil.github.io/jc/docs/parsers/ini) and edited using the [community.general.ini_file module](https://docs.ansible.com/ansible/latest/collections/community/general/ini_file_module.html) or created or clobbered using the [ansible.builtin.template module](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/template_module.html).
+Version 3.0.0 and greater of this role provide the option to edit or template MariaDB configuration files using YAML dictionaries to define the file configuration variables.
+Existing files are read using [the JC ini parser](https://kellyjonbrazil.github.io/jc/docs/parsers/ini) and edited using the [community.general.ini_file module](https://docs.ansible.com/ansible/latest/collections/community/general/ini_file_module.html) or clobbered or, if not existing, created using the [ansible.builtin.template module](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/template_module.html).

 The last 2.x version of this role [version 2.4.2](https://git.coop/webarch/mariadb/-/releases/2.4.2) is the last version that contains Ansible tasks to switch between password and socket authentication for the root user, all 3.x versions assume socket authentication is used.

-Versions of this role including and prior to [version 1.9.1](https://git.coop/webarch/mariadb/-/tree/1.9.1) require Ansible 2.9 and use the command and shell modules for many tasks, version 2.0.0 onwards requires Ansible 2.10 and uses the [community.mysql collection](https://docs.ansible.com/ansible/latest/collections/community/mysql/).

 ## Role variables